Just Business: Great Balls of Fire 2017

 In Closing

-My main fear is that WWE are not yet again undone by their inability to maintain logical roster positioning, consistent character development and intriguing storylines.
-So often, this unholy trinity of failure proves to be the undoing of a WWE card stacked with talent.
-I will keep my fingers crossed.
-And I will hope that those New Gen inflections become more than just an interpretation on my part!
+Having watched Backlash 2000 in between my two watches of last Sunday’s show, the difference made by under-developed storyline up and down a card was striking.
+Where Backlash never ceased to entertain from its first minute and utilised even simple little stories to elevate the most minor match’s quality, GBOF peaked with its first two matches, that survived by delivering on the night, only for the show to slide downhill from there.

-Let me know what your thoughts are on tomorrow’s card ahead of time, as well as what you are or aren’t looking forward to and why, down in the comments below or over on social media!
+Hopefully, then, MNR can correct its course as we head into the third Big Four event of the year, Summerslam.
+But until then, share your own thoughts on last Sunday’s show, and my thoughts of it, down below or on social media!

 Don’t forget to pick up your copy of my book, 101 WWE Matches To See Before You Die, from the LOP Store today!
-Simply click on the icon on the left of our homepage to find a host of books and merchandise on offer, all courtesy of LOP’s own!
+Simply click here to find a mine and a host of other books and merchandise on offer, all courtesy of LOP’s own!

 For more of my thoughts on the rest of the show, and WWE in general, click here to add me on Facebook!